Skip to main content

 Column formats

-• work field - either RAIL or CONSTRUCTION; rail shifts will be validated against Network Rail constraints
+• work field - either RAIL or CONSTRUCTION; RAIL shifts will be validated against Network Rail constraints

 • client - must match a client name in skillo